wanhive/hub/docs/INSTALL.md

 ## Basic setup

 * Install this package.
+    * Sufficient for testing.
+    * Sufficient for building small IoT applications over a local IP network.
-    * Does not support user/endpoint management.
+    * Does not support user and endpoint management.
+    * Does not support authentication.
-    * Does not support authentication and access control.
+    * Does not support access control.
+    * Does not support device type identification.
     * Supports clustering.
-    * Sufficient for testing.
-    * Sufficient for building basic IoT applications over the local IP network.

 ## Standard setup